HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site.md

 *The following work will* not *be completed as part of this milestone:*

-1. **Translating site contents:** Translation of key documents will be covered in an upcoming milestone
+1. **Translating site contents:** Translation of key documents will be covered in an upcoming milestone slotted for FY24 Q1 (Oct - Dec 2023)
 2. **Legacy web analytics:** Updating the existing analytics recorded on legacy grants.gov in order to establish a baseline for comparing the site traffic for `beta.grants.gov` will happen in a later milestone

 ## Integrations